marshallshen/blog/_posts/2026-02-14-who-are-you-if-ai-writes-the-code.md

 ## Who Are You?

-So who are you if AI writes the code?
+Who are you if AI writes the code?

 You are not a software engineer anymore.
 At least not in the way you used to define it.